DEEP DIVE: The Doors, SUMMER’S ALMOST GONE

 “Summer’s Almost Gone” was far from new, however; the song actually predates the Doors’ first album, as one of the six tracks recorded on the band’s original demo tape from 1965.
 Recorded while Morrison, Manzarek and John Densmore were still making music as Rick & the Ravens, almost all six songs from that session eventually became official Doors tracks: “Hello, I Love You,” “Moonlight Drive,” “My Eyes Have Seen You,” and “End of the Night.”
 Last track “Go Insane” was abandoned, with some of the lyrics ending up in another famously shelved tune, “Celebration of the Lizard.”

-Considered by some as an ode to one of Morrison’s earliest (and biggest) influences, “Summer’s Almost Gone” is among the Doors’ large collection of stellar album cuts never destined for single status.
+Considered by some as an ode to one of Morrison’s earliest (and biggest) influences, Brian Wilson and the Beach Boys, “Summer’s Almost Gone” is among the Doors’ large collection of stellar album cuts never destined for single status.

 FUN FACT: Waiting for the Sun stands as the Doors' only full-length to top the Billboard album chart.